teuben/teunix/Install/Linux_U20.04.md

 # Linux  Ubuntu 20.04 LTS

-To be released April 23, 2020.
-This is my draft writeup, check back around May 1 for a more "final" version.
+Was released April 23, 2020.
+This is my draft writeup, check back around May 1 for a more "final" version The command

-*The online formatting is also still messed up.*

-The command

         sudo apt update && sudo apt full-upgrade

-should do a full upgrade once the beta goes to LTS.
+should do a full upgrade once the beta goes to LTS, as this was the route I took.
+If you have a previous release, the procedure is different.
+I also had to remove a rogue PPA entry via System Settings -> Driver Manager -> Other Software (or edit in /etc/apt/sources.list.d/)

 ## Summary